pnz1990/vooo-game/AmazonQ.md

    - Speed increases with each level
    - UI shows current level and indicates speed increase for next level

+4. **Enemy Scaling**:
+   - Level 1 has fewer enemies (15 instead of 30)
+   - Level 1 has fewer platform-based enemies (20% chance vs 40% in higher levels)
+   - Higher levels have more enemies for increased difficulty

 ## How It Works

 The game now uses a `speedMultiplier` variable that affects all movement in the game: